jdmonin/JSettlers2/Readme.md

 #### Details:

-If you want to maintain user accounts or save scores of all completed games, you will need to set up a MySQL, SQLite, or PostgreSQL database.
+If you want to maintain user accounts or save scores of all completed games, you will need to set up a MariaDB, MySQL, SQLite, or PostgreSQL database.
 This database is optional.
-If you will use a MySQL or PostgreSQL database, be sure to start the database server software before installing JSettlers.
+If you will use a non-SQLite database, be sure to start the database server software before installing JSettlers.
 For DB setup details see the "Database Setup" section of [doc/Database.md](doc/Database.md) (available online at https://github.com/jdmonin/JSettlers2/blob/master/doc/Database.md).